HarshvardhanPandey2003/HarshvardhanPandey2003/README.md

 - 👋 Hi, I’m @HarshvardhanPandey2003
 - 👀 I’m interested in the field of Data Science
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning MLOPS
 - 💞️ I’m looking to collaborate on Linkedin
 - 📫 How to reach me harshvardhanpandey2003@gmail.com